 Specify the best estimate (weight and number as available) of the historical fishing amounts of SBT for each sector (e.g. commercial longline, commercial purse seine, commercial charter fleet, domestic fleet, recreational) in the table below.
 The table should include the most recently completed fishing season.
 Figures should be provided for both retained SBT and non-retained SBT.
 For longline and recreational, "Retained SBT" includes SBT retained on vessel and "Non-Retained SBT" includes those returned to the water.
 For farming, "Retained SBT" includes SBT stocked to farming cages and "Non-Retained SBT" includes towing mortalities.
-If possible, provide both the weight in tonnes and the number of individuals in square brackets (e.g. [250]) for each sector.
+If the number of individuals is known but the value in tonnes is unknown, enter the number of individuals in square brackets (e.g. [250]).
 Table cells should not be left empty.
 If the value is zero, enter "0".
 It is recognised that for some sectors, the information requested in this table may not yet be available.
 Therefore, if the value is unknown, enter "?".
 However, estimates are preferred over unknown entries.
 Cells containing estimates with a high degree of uncertainty should be shaded in light grey.
 A description of any estimation methods should be provided below the table.

 Retained and Non-Retained SBT

-Sect or 1 Sect for 2 Sector 3

-Fishing (Domestic Longline) (Charter) Longline) (Domestic Tuna Pole-
+Fishing Season Sect (Domestic - Sect (Charter) ~ - Sector 3 (Domestic Tuna Pole- line)

-Season line)

 (e.g. 2011/12) Non- Non- Non-

 Retained Retained Retained Retained Retained Retained

 SBT SBT SBT SBT SBT SBT

-2015/2016 48t (616) no reliable 5.4t (66) 104
+2015 48t (616) ?
+5.4t (66) 104

-estimate

-2016/2017 47.2t (490) no reliable 14.1t 43 3.2t no reliable
+2016 47.2t (490) ?
+14.1t ?
+3.2t ?

-estimate (147) (28) estimate
+(147) (28)

-2017/2018 122.9t 1 24.6t 243 0.14 t (1) no reliable

-(1141) 1.(227) estimate